Brandon Bridge started the final game of the 2015 season for the Alouettes

 Brad Sinopoli - Calgary - 2011 - Ottawa

 Brad Sinopoli had a strong career with the Ottawa Gee Gees and was named the 2010 winner of the Hec Creighton Award.
 He was selected by the Stampeders in the 4th round 29th overall in 2011.
 The 6'4" Sinopoli played well in training camp and made the 2011 roster as the 3rd string quarterback.
 He did not see any game action in the regular season and returned to the club for training camp in 2012.
 He led Calgary in a come from behind victory over Edmonton in a pre-season game however lost the 3rd string duties to American born pivot Bo Levi Mitchell.
 An injury to Drew Tate early in the 2012 season opened the door for Sinopoli to return to the Stampeders as the 3rd string quarterback.
-Brad has continued his career with Calgary successfully transitioning to a receiver role.
+Brad has continued his career transitioning to a receiver role where he had a breakout season in 2015 with the Ottawa Redblack being named the leagues Most Outstanding Canadian.

 Danny Brannagan - Toronto - 2010 - Queens